joemaller/aoc2017/README.md

 1. I'm using [AVA test runner][ava] to check my results.
 The shape of these challenges fits well with a unit test framework, and this is a good opportunity to work on better practices.
 I've never used AVA, so let's see what happens.

 2. The bulk of this year's challenges will be written on a 2017 MacBook I borrowed from work.
 The little one (12-inch) with the keyboard I don't love.
 So far, it's been fine.
-The screen is nice (thanks to [QuickRes][]), the computer is plenty fast for simple scripts, Git and web browsing and the the battery is phenomenal.
+The screen is nice (running at 1920x1200 thanks to [QuickRes][]), the computer is plenty fast for simple scripts, Git and web browsing and the the battery is phenomenal.
 The keyboard however is really proving to be a bit of an issue for me -- my typing is significantly worse on this.

 The package.json file uses two commands: